pip-services/pip-services-docs/content/en/python/grpc/clients/_index.md

 #### [CommandableGrpcClient](commandable_grpc_client)
 Abstract client that calls a commandable GRPC service.
 Commandable services are generated automatically for [ICommandable](../../commons/commands/icommandable).
-Each command is exposed as Invoke method that receives all parameters as args.
+Each command is exposed as an Invoke method that receives all parameters as args.

 #### [GrpcClient](grpc_client)
 Abstract client that calls remote endpoints using the GRPC protocol.